LLPPR/OpenDJ/README.md

-# OpenDJ is a commons
+# OpenDJ is a Commons

 Share and share alike.
 Scripts, UI integrations, maths, formulas, algorithms, mappers - text files only.